mas-bandwidth/yojimbo/README.md

 * Encrypted and signed packets sent over UDP
 * Packet fragmentation and reassembly
 * Bitpacker and serialization system
+* Unreliable-unordered messages for time sensitive data
-* Reliable-ordered messages and data blocks
+* Reliable-ordered messages with aggressive resend until ack
+* Data blocks larger that maximum packet size can be attached to reliable-ordered messages
-* Estimates of latency, jitter and packet loss
+* Estimates of latency, jitter, packet loss, bandwidth sent, received and acked per-connection

 yojimbo is stable and production ready.